Pesquisa-UFCAT/metapy/LEARN_APPL.md

 <!--Don't delete ths script-->

 <p align = "justify">
-    This section presents an review of the optimization methods.
+    This section presents a review of the applications of optimization methods.
 </p>